USEPA/power-sector-progress-report/README.md

 Each section contains interactive highcharts data visualizations, graphics, and/or maps.

 On the EPA WebCMS (Drupal) both style (CSS) and code (javascript) go into the javascript box at the bottom of the edit page.
 HTML goes into the body or layout section.
-HTML can be copied into Drupal after clicking the "</>" source button on the WSIYWIG editor.
+HTML can be copied into Drupal after clicking the "<> Source" button on the WSIYWIG editor.